gameinstance/ratts/README.md

 ## Changelog

+#### [1.2.1] - 2025/11/07
+- Corrected Angular memory-leaks caused by unsubscribed observer subscriptions.

 #### [1.2.0] - 2025/10/24
 - **New functionality**
-  - Added support for return-url on login
+  - Added support for return-url on login.

 - **Breaking frontend changes**
-  - Re-organized frontend directory structure to improve feature development
+  - Re-organized frontend directory structure to improve feature development.
-  - Split the monolithic app into lazy loaded chunks
+  - Split the monolithic app into lazy loaded chunks.
-  - Added interceptor-based header patching on authenticated requests
+  - Added interceptor-based header patching on authenticated requests.
-  - Corrected the use of observers for authentication service requests
+  - Corrected the use of observers for authentication service requests.

 #### [1.1.0] - 2025/09/24
 - Replaced JWT with JWE for improved token security/privacy.